shamar-morrison/suburbia-skate/README.md

 - **Slice Machine:** Prismic's Slice Machine is used for creating and managing reusable page sections (Slices).
 - **Modern Frontend:** Built with Next.js 15 (App Router) and React 19 for a fast, server-rendered experience.
 - **Responsive Design:** Styled with Tailwind CSS for a fully responsive layout that works on all devices.

+## Skateboard Customizer

+One of the standout features of this project is the Skateboard Customizer.
+Users can personalize their skateboards by selecting different decks, wheels, trucks, and grip tape options.
+The customizer provides a real-time 3D preview of the skateboard as users make their selections, enhancing the shopping experience.

 ## 🛠️ Tech Stack